carpentries/instructor-training/_episodes/24-practices.md

 questions:
 - "How are the teaching practices we've learned used in our workshops?"
 objectives:
-- "Organize your knowledge of teaching practices and create a plan for using these practices in a Carpentry workshop."
+- "Organize your knowledge of teaching practices and create a plan for using these practices in a Carpentries workshop."
 keypoints:
 - "Having a plan makes it easier for you to remember to implement the important teaching practices you've learned."